Quansight-Labs/JupyterLab-user-testing/results/user-testing-results.md

 This includes the discoverability of existing UI customization features and the addition of more, or more detailed, customization options.
 It is important to note that UI customization is most likely to support disabled users who still have some amount of vision available to them which was the case with this test’s participants.

 - **JupyterLab does have existing UI customization features by default.** Light versus dark themes, editor font size, and layout modes (Simple Mode, Presentation Mode) all give users choices to set up JupyterLab in a way that may work better for them.
 Because getting to these features requires users to navigate multiple areas of JupyterLab, and they do not require any domain-specific knowledge, the test script asked participants to engage with some of these features.
 The overwhelming response was one of positive surprise.
 Participants wanted to use these features and did not know they existed.
 Light/dark themes were the most likely to be known, while font size adjustments weren’t known by any participant.
 Screen magnifier users and other low-vision participants emphasized how helpful font size adjustment would be for them and that they wished they knew about them before.
-- **JupyterLab’s default—meaning without the addition of extensions—UI customization capabilities are limited.** In conversation with participants and in observing the issues they faced, we’ve determined additional UI customization features that would help them better use JupyterLab.
+- **JupyterLab’s default UI customization capabilities are limited without adding extensions.** In conversation with participants and observing their issues, we’ve determined additional UI customization features that would help them better use JupyterLab.
 Entirely new customization options include selecting from multiple syntax highlighting themes, being able to select major button colors (like the `--jp-brand-color` family), being able to select state colors (like the warning, error, and info color families), and to set a maximum width for documents in the main document area.
-Additions to existing customization options include more themes beyond light and dark modes, to be able to change all text sizes in JupyterLab, to be able to select text sizes directly rather than in opaque increments (ie. to set font sizes to a point, pixel, or percent value rather than selecting menu items with no feedback), and to assign other or additional indicators for the status of running or freshly completed code cells.
+Additions to existing customization options include more themes beyond light and dark modes, the ability to change all text sizes in JupyterLab, the ability to select text sizes directly rather than in opaque increments (i.e., to set font sizes to a point, pixel, or percent value rather than selecting menu items with no feedback), and to assign other or additional indicators for the status of running or freshly completed code cells.

 #### Different options for feedback on cell status